ghiscoding/Angular-Slickgrid/README.md

 - [Bootstrap 3 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap3-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)

+There are also 2 new Themes, Material & Salesforce that are available as well and if you wish to use SVG then take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)

 #### Working Demo
 For a complete and working local demo, you can clone the [Angular-Slickgrid Demos](https://github.com/ghiscoding/angular-slickgrid-demos) repository.
 That repo is updated frequently and is used for demoing both the [Bootstrap 3 demo](https://ghiscoding.github.io/Angular-Slickgrid) and [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos).
 ```bash